Royal Raven Card

 • Players may not communicate about their cards during play.

-• Players who abandon a game receive escalating rating penalties (see Player Rating System section above).
+• Players who abandon a game receive escalating rating penalties (see CELO Rating System section above).